 Match the landscape to your textured sports court.
 Use low growing bushes and grass.
 Contact a local landscaper for ideas and let them do the work.
 You will be excited with what you have created.

-If you don’t want to pour concrete or have court base constructed, or you don’t feel like you want to make that much of a commitment, create a customizable backyard sports court with textured mats.
+If you don’t want to pour concrete or have a court base constructed, or you don’t feel like you want to make that much of a commitment, create a customizable backyard sports court with textured mats.
 Textured mats can be purchased in pieces from home improvement stores and be arranged just as you want.
-If you need to move the court, just pick up the pieces and move it somewhere else.
+If you need to move the court, just pick up the pieces and move them somewhere else.
 A gorgeous green lawn goes well with textured mats.

 Not everyone loves basketball, but everyone loves playing outside.
 Construct your backyard sports court as a tennis court using the same basic principles as you would a basketball court.
 Concrete or textured mats work well when constructing a tennis court.
 Landscaping?
 If you want to hide your court, try planting fast-growing trees and bushes.
 Trees and bushes will give you the privacy you need.
 Your local landscaping company is the perfect place to get answers for landscaping a tennis court area.

 Volleyball courts are great fun and can easily be created in your backyard by clearing out an area, framing it in, and dumping sand.
 Constructing a volleyball court is simple, and you can contact a landscaping company to bring in the sand.
 Now all you need is the space, the net, and the players.